 Health and Social Care

-GCSE Health and Social Care is a good starting point for all kinds of jobs, eg. nurse, dental nurse, nanny, doctor, religious minister, youth worker, social work, care assistant, teacher, optician, radiographer, midwife, dietician, physiotherapist, paramedic, and many more.
+BTEC Tech Award in Health and Social Care is a good starting point for all kinds of jobs, eg. nurse, dental nurse, nanny, doctor, youth worker, social work, care assistant, teacher, optician, radiographer, midwife, dietician, physiotherapist, paramedic, and many more.

 We provide a varied and stimulating range of learning activities.
-Research will take place, using computers to access information/data and to complete assignments.
+Research will take place using computers to access information/data and to complete assignments worth 60% of final grade.

 Miss A Mack